teamdeeson/codex/docs/working-at-deeson/maternity-paternity-and-shared-leave-guide.md

-## Maternity, paternity and shared parental leave guide
+# Maternity, paternity and shared parental leave guide

+Our official Maternity, Paternity & Shared Leave Policy is [here](https://handbook.deeson.co.uk/company-policies/maternity-and-paternity-policy/).
+This guide is provided to help give more details about how the complexities of maternity, paternity and shared leave work in practice.

-### What should I do once I know I am pregnant or have been matched with a child for adoption?
+## What should I do once I know I am pregnant or have been matched with a child for adoption?

 Congratulations on your big event!
 There are a few things you now need to do so we can ensure you get all you are entitled to and that the process goes smoothly for you and the organisation.
 Here is what you need to do: